Your 2022 (Growth) Mindset

 Setting a goal and striving for it requires courage because there is always a risk that you won’t hit your goals in the way you desire.
 But when you reframe your goals with a growth mindset, the question becomes when and how, not if, you achieve them.
 In the growth mindset world, the worst that can happen is it takes you longer to achieve your goals than planned.
 The best that can happen, however, is next year at this time, you find yourself encouraging others to do the thing you did and reassuring them with great satisfaction that the effort is worth it.

 If you have enjoyed this post or other posts on this blog, please subscribe to receive a notification when new articles are posted.
-If you have thoughts to share or questions to ask on this topic, please create an account or log in to leave a comment below.
-And if this post has moved you, inspired you, or made you wiggle, please share with your friends on social media.
+If this post has moved you, inspired you, or made you wiggle, please share with your friends on social media.
+And be sure to check out my new book ✨101 Soul Seeds for Reinventing Yourself ✨ as an accompaniment to your own journey or as a thoughtful gift for a friend.
 Thank you!